iXsystems/TrueCommand-install/windows/README.md

 NOTE: Replace [portnumber] and [sslportnumber] with the ports you wish to expose for TC access.

-`docker run --restart unless-stopped --detach -v "[hostdirectory]:/data" -p [portnumber]:80 -p [sslportnumber]:443 ixsystems/truecommand`
+`docker run --pull=always --restart unless-stopped --detach -v "[hostdirectory]:/data" -p [portnumber]:80 -p [sslportnumber]:443 ixsystems/truecommand`

 Example:

-`docker run --restart unless-stopped --detach -v "C:/truecommand/:/data" -p 80:80 -p 443:443 ixsystems/truecommand`
+`docker run --pull=always --restart unless-stopped --detach -v "C:/truecommand/:/data" -p 80:80 -p 443:443 ixsystems/truecommand`

 If successful, you should see something similar to the following, and be able to access TrueCommand on http://localhost:80